trokam/step3/README.md

     (1 row)
     transfers=> \q

 Finally, test the access to these databases from the crawler machine.
-The command must include the private IP address of the web server.
+The command must use the private IP address of the web server.
 Here is the example for `transfers`,

     $ psql -U web_user -h aaa.bbb.ccc.ddd transfers
     psql (12.12 (Ubuntu 12.12-0ubuntu0.20.04.1))